North Berwick Trust Ltd (NB Trust) is a local charity working to help make North Berwick a great place to be!

 • Conserving and enhancing the historic and built environment of North Berwick

-NB Trust also offers an annual Young Person’s Scholarship scheme for residents age 14-25 years old and a programme to provide funding support for large scale development projects in North Berwick.
+NB Trust also offers a Young Person’s Scholarship scheme for residents age 14-25 years old and a capital grants programme to provide funding support for large scale development projects in North Berwick.

 In addition to its grant programmes, NB Trust is also proudly developing and maintaining 20 hectares of land in the town, for the benefit of the community.